 To do this, we need to work openly in movement struggles and electoral politics as socialists.
-And we have to fight for a viable path to socialism — what we call the democratic road to socialism — that takes the particular opportunities and challenges of liberal democracies like our own seriously.
+And we have to fight for a viable path to socialism — what we call the democratic road to socialism — that takes seriously the particular opportunities and challenges of organizing in the United States.

 We know that winning elections in a capitalist society is not the same as taking power.
-Without an organized working class, primarily organized in the workplace where workers have the most power, socialist electoral victories will mean very little.
-A primary task of the democratic road to socialism is rebuilding the organized power of the working class.
+Without an organized working class, primarily organized in the workplace where workers have the most power, socialist electoral victories will mean little.
+The essential task of the democratic road to socialism is rebuilding the organized power of the working class.

-But working-class organizations will ultimately have to contend with state power.
-Towards this end, we seek to build a mass party of the working-class with a socialist program.
-Such a party will fight to win structural reforms that increase the power of the working class, build class consciousness through its ideological and campaign work, and eventually elect a socialist government.
-We believe that under the right conditions such a government paired with powerful social movements would together be able to initiate a period of rupture with the capitalist system and a transition to socialism.
+But this working-class movement will ultimately have to contend with state power.
+Toward this end, we seek to build a mass party of the working class with a socialist program.
+Such a party will fight to win structural reforms that increase the power of the working class and use elections and mobilizations to convince more and more people of the need for socialism.

 Our perspective differs from alternative socialist strategies.
 We reject a strategy of gradually winning reforms which never seeks to break with the capitalist system.
 Often this strategy also embraces liberal tactics for winning reforms that prioritize electing and winning the ear of benevolent elites rather than challenging capital’s right to rule or building the working class’s ability to fight.
-We also reject a strategy of insurrection which mistakenly seeks to adopt a model from vastly different historical conditions and apply it to our situation today.
+On the other hand, we also reject a strategy of insurrection which mistakenly seeks to adopt a model from vastly different historical conditions and apply it to our situation today.
 We oppose ultra-left tactics that substitute adventures organized by a small cadre of activists for a mass, organized working-class movement.
-And finally we oppose politics defined by radical posturing that only appeals to the already convinced.
+And we oppose politics defined by radical posturing that appeals only to the already convinced.

 Independent Political Action

-In both the short and long term, candidates running as socialists should serve the movement, never the other way around.
-In the short term, socialist politicians should act as organizers for the socialist movement first and as legislators second.
-They should use their office to advance socialist ideas and the resources at their disposal to help build our organizations.
+Candidates running as socialists should serve the movement, never the other way around.
+Socialist politicians should act as organizers for the socialist movement and as popularizers of our ideas first, and as legislators second.

 Democracy, Not Horizontalism

-We want to build a movement that empowers everyone to have control over the decisions that affect their lives and to participate in building a better society.
+We want to build a movement that empowers everyone to participate in building a better society.
 In our projects today therefore — and in a future socialist society — democracy is essential.

-A democratic organization is one in which members are empowered through collective political deliberation and voting.
-Where direct decision-making by a membership body is not possible, members should be able to elect accountable representatives to act on their behalf.
-In these elections, candidates for leadership should run on clearly stated sets of politics that allow members to vote for or against them on political grounds.
+A democratic organization is one in which members have power through collective political deliberation and voting.
+Direct decision-making by a membership body is one part of this democracy, and members should also elect accountable representatives to act on their behalf.
+In these elections, candidates should run on platforms that allow members to vote for or against them on political grounds.
 Members should also be free to organize together on political grounds to promote their vision for the organization.